omics-datascience/BioAPI/README.md

 ### Gene drugs

-This service retrieves drugs with some level of evidence associated with a list of genes from the OncoKB database.
+This service retrieves information of genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.

-- URL: /drugs
+- URL: /information-of-oncokb
 - Method: POST
 - Params: A body in Json format with the following content
     -  `gene_ids`: list of genes for which you want to get the drugs from OncoKB database.